macstadium/orka-tekton/README.md

   apiGroup: rbac.authorization.k8s.io
 ```

-For the sake of convenience this can be accomplished by running the `add-service-account.sh` script:
+For convenience this can be accomplished by running the `add-service-account.sh` script:

 ```sh
 NAMESPACE=<namespace> ./add-service-account.sh --apply